Freight Shipping from Cleveland to New Orleans

 How much does it cost to ship freight from Cleveland to New Orleans?

-Full truckload (FTL) rates from Cleveland, OH to New Orleans, LA currently range from $2,584-$3,185 for a standard dry van load over the 1,202-mile route.
+Full truckload (FTL) rates from Cleveland, OH to New Orleans, LA currently range $2,584-$3,185 (roughly $2.16-$2.65 per mile over 1,202 miles).
 LTL shipments typically cost $861-$1,422 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Cleveland to New Orleans?